Demystifying the ‘Perks’ of Klout – What Is It Really Good For?Demystifying the ‘Perks’ of Klout – What Is It Really Good For? February 23, 2012

-ted measurements, Klout is an imperfect ranking system and each user’s score should be taken with a grain of salt.
+Like most automated measurements, Klout is an imperfect ranking system and each user’s score should be taken with a grain of salt.
 I strongly believe that determining influence is highly objective and usually effected by situational conditions.
 But there is some inherent value in it’s methods and although we’ve written critical posts previously, it does have some usefulness.

-While I may not agree with Klout as a flat out ranking system, I do find it useful for reaching a large swath of people with common interests easily, and that makes it a good tool.
-As a company we have leveraged Klout Perks for multiple clients and have been pleased with the results.
+While we may not agree with Klout as a flat out ranking system, we do find it useful for reaching a large swath of people with common interests easily, and that makes it a good tool.
+As an agency, we have leveraged Klout Perks for multiple clients and have been pleased with the results.

-While I wouldn’t use Klout to define the absolute top five influencers in a specific space, I have and will continue to use it for identifying larger groups of people based on a common interest, location, or other factors.
+While we wouldn’t use Klout to define the absolute top five influencers in a specific space, we have and will continue to use it for identifying larger groups of people based on a common interest, location, or other factors.